The Venerable W.

 The Venerable W. (Le vénérable W.) is a 2016 documentary film by Swiss director Barbet Schroeder.
 It is his last film in his "Trilogy of Evil" which already consists of General Idi Amin Dada: A Self Portrait (1974) and Terror's Advocate (2007).
 Schroeder explores the daily occurrences of racism and Islamophobia within Burmese society and how Buddhist monk Ashin Wirathu inflames the hatred within Myanmar's Buddhist majority population towards its Muslim minority through his rhetoric, which has catalysed riots and religious tensions.

 The Venerable W. is 100 minutes in duration.
 The film premiered at the 2017 Cannes Film Festival was released in France in June 2017 and in Switzerland in November 2017.

 Synopsis

-Schroeder focuses on the life of Ashin Wirathu, an influential and Islamophobic Burmese Buddhist monk.
+Schroeder focuses on the life of Ashin Wirathu, an influential and anit-muslim Burmese Buddhist monk.
 Through his rhetoric, he has inflamed Myanmar's Buddhist majority population to commit acts of violence and persecutions towards the country's Muslim minority.
 These acts and persecutions were committed not just by Wirathu's ardent followers but also by certain people within the government of Myanmar.
 Houses owned by Muslims were burned down and thousands had no choice but to leave the country.